mdmayfield/Linux-XPS-15/Realtime Kernel.md

 - By default debug is enabled which takes much longer. https://ubuntuforums.org/showthread.php?t=2266609 scripts/config --disable DEBUG_INFO

 Realtime kernel made no difference after compiling.
 Still can't get lower than 256 x 2 buffer without constant xruns.

+- This seems to have been a wild goose chase.
+It appears to have been the RealTek audio card - with a USB headset I can get down to 2x64 samples with very few xruns (only when seeking in DAW).